shivangi-aneja/FaceTalk/README.md

 | [NPHM](https://simongiebenhain.github.io/NPHM//) | We use NPHM neural 3DMM in our experiments.
 NPHM takes as input Identity and Expression blendshapes and predicts SDF, from which meshes are extracted using MarchingCubes.
 We used the **NPHM Backward Deformation model** for our experiments, different from the one released with original NPHM paper.
 Using any other version of NPHM model than used in this project might lead to wrong expression predictions.
 The model & required indices can be downloaded from [here]().
 The latent codes for the identities will be provided along with the dataset once the signed user agreement is validated.
 Extract and copy these into `ckpts/nphm_geometric/` in the project directory.
 NPHM related assets can be downloaded from [here](), copy these into `assets/nphm/` in the project directory.
 | [Wave2Vec 2.0 (Pretrained)](https://arxiv.org/abs/2006.11477)                    | We used the Wave2Vec 2.0 as audio encoder, pretrained from Faceformer on VOCA dataset.
 This can be downloaded from [here](https://drive.google.com/file/d/1FMdc8PbEvQ5jkm_fJQird4ngPZWuvQ8S).
 Copy the model as `ckpts/voca_pretrained_audio_encoder.pt` in the project directory.
 This can be skipped if you don't want to train the model.

 ### <a id="section3">3.
-Training</a>
-The code is well-documented and should be easy to follow.
-* **Source Code:**   `$ git clone` this repo and install the dependencies from `environment.yml`.
-The source code is implemented in PyTorch Lightning and Wandb for logging so familiarity with these is expected.
+Dataset</a>

-* **Dataset:** To get access to the dataset and Identity Latent Codes, please fill out the user agreement form [here]().
+To get access to the dataset and Identity Latent Codes, please fill out the user agreement form [here]().
 If you only need to run inference you can also do so with zero Identity code.
 If you have already filled the form, please wait for the confirmation email.
 Once the user agreement is validated, the dataset and Identity Latent Codes will be shared with you.
 We also provide FLAME tracking for comparing to Flame based baseline methods.
 The dataset should be placed in the `data/` directory.
 The dataset should be organized as follows:
   ```
   data/
   ├── <IDName>_<SequenceName>/